Cafeteria & Food Services

 - Technical Approach and/or Sustainability Plan – Evaluate the contractor’s technical approach and plans to implement sustainable practices.
 Require contractors to detail how they will use green products, minimize waste, introduce energy and water efficiency methods, green general operations, provide sustainable menu offerings, and educate customers on sustainable practices.

 - Waste Management – Evaluate how contractors intend to minimize, manage, and dispose of waste, including plans to minimize, recycle, compost, and reuse materials.

 - Past Performance – Evaluate how well the contractor performed previous projects where they have successfully implemented green cafeteria and food services, including the use of green products.

 - Previous Experience – Require contractors to demonstrate their experience and capability to provide green cafeteria and food services similar in size, scope, and complexity to the required work.

 - Staffing Plan – Give consideration to staffing plans that propose persons with green certifications or to contractors that require employees to take environmental training.

 Your evaluation should also consider all costs over the life of the project, not just the initial cost.
 For instance, energy- and water-efficient appliances and reusable linens, flatware, and glassware may save money over time.

 Where to Buy

-Federal agencies may purchase a full range of food service supplies, equipment and services under GSA Multiple Award Schedule 73.
+Federal agencies may purchase a full range of food service supplies, equipment and services under GSA's Multiple Award Schedule Category 337127CFSB.
 While these contracts include basic terms and conditions, the ordering agency is responsible for inserting the appropriate green requirements and language into the solicitation.
 More information on ordering through GSA Multiple Award Schedules can be found here.